 The use of patterned wall and floor tiles stretches back to antiquity, the Romans incorporated extraordinary mosaics depicting figurative and geometric motifs in their domestic and public buildings.
 Within the Islamic culture depictions of living beings was traditionally frowned upon so artists and architects turned to geometry to express their creativity and decorate the walls of their secular and religious buildings.
 Europe during the 17th and 18th Centuries was obsessed with Chinoiserie and its blue pattern tiles brought back from the East.
-This legacy has passed down the generations, reinterpreted in stunning historical periods till today when avant-garde designers and architects are creating contemporary applications equally powerful and stunning.
+The traditional use of richly decorated azulejos in the architecture of Andalusia and Portugal is also noteworthy.
+Reflecting an evolution of the Moorish and Christian heritage of the Iberian Peninsula.

 The illusion of depth and dimension can be achieved through subtle shading effects, by creating visually engaging trompe l’oeil effects or simply using a single colour such as green patterned wall tiles or blue patterned wall tiles to create a work of art that is in itself part of the fabric of the space.